 Task Description Prepare to configure global parallel clusters Before you configure a global cluster, review the following requirements: Cluster names on the primary and secondary sites must be unique.
 Node and resource names must be unique within a cluster but not across clusters.
 Each cluster requires a virtual IP address associated with the cluster.
 The VCS installation and creation of the ClusterService group typically involves defining this IP address.
 If you did not configure the ClusterService group when you installed your SFHA Solutions product, configure it when you configure global clustering.
-One WAN (Wide Area Network) heartbeat must travel between clusters, assuming each cluster.
+One WAN (Wide Area Network) heartbeat must travel between clusters, assuming each cluster has the means to monitor the health of the remote cluster.
 Configure the heartbeat resource manually.
 All database user and group IDs must be the same on all nodes.
 The database, which is replicated from the storage on the primary site to the secondary site, must be defined in a global group having the same name on each cluster.
 Each resource in the group may differ from cluster to cluster, but clients redirected to a remote cluster after a wide-area failover must see the same application as the one in the primary cluster.
 Configure a global cluster using the global clustering wizard.
-See "To modify the ClusterService group for global clusters using the global clustering wizard" on page 129.
-Define the remote global cluster and heartbeat objects See "To define the remote cluster and heartbeat" on page 130.
-Configure global service groups for database resources See "To configure global service groups for database resources" on page 134.
+See "To modify the ClusterService group for global clusters using the global clustering wizard" on page 128.
+Define the remote global cluster and heartbeat objects See "To define the remote cluster and heartbeat" on page 129.
+Configure global service groups for database resources See "To configure global service groups for database resources" on page 133.